- Parents Students

 - Contact Us

-At MCCPS, we promote the integration of knowledge and its application to everyday life with thematically planned units based on essential questions and understanding goals.
+Serving grades 4-8, MCCPS promotes the integration of knowledge and its application to everyday life with thematically planned units based on essential questions and understanding goals.
 To date, the MCCPS faculty has developed seven global themes, each with its own set of essential questions and understanding goals.
 These themes are an effective vehicle to ensure integration of knowledge across disciplines and application of knowledge to everyday life.
 At the conclusion of each 13-week trimester, all students are required to exhibit a variety of interdisciplinary exhibition projects as part of their academic evaluation.
 These projects are designed and developed by interdisciplinary teams of teachers to integrate knowledge from multiple disciplines, connect to real-life experiences, and cultivate essential skills and habits.
 Exhibition projects are geared toward enhancing academic success, encouraging productive attitudes, and developing habits of lifelong learning.

 One organizing framework for the MCCPS curriculum is global thematic units.
 Global themes are important to humanity and can be explored throughout a lifetime, across the curriculum, through many different modes of experience.
 To date, MCCPS faculty have developed seven global themes framed by essential questions and understanding goals.
 Essential questions are those that are important to understanding the world, have more than one complex answer, require serious thought and investigation, and generate other questions.
 Understanding goals aim for deep understanding of either higher order content or higher order skills as defined by a particular thematic unit.
 Global Thematic Units taught at MCCPS currently include the following: Communities & Individuals Change: Cycles & Transformations Time & Space Conflict & Harmony Communication Character & Identity Work & Wellness